HESTERS WAY NEIGHBOURHOOD PLAN

-An all inclusive project to influence future development plans for the west of Cheltenham led by the West Cheltenham Neighbourhood Forum and supported by Hesters Way Partnership.
-See dedicated website has been uploaded so why not take a look!
+An all inclusive project to influence future development plans for Hesters Way ward led by the Hesters Way Neighbourhood Forum and supported by Hesters Way Partnership in 2020.
+See dedicated website so why not take a look!

 Multi Use Games Area (MUGA)

-The Hesters Way Partnership has raised funds from Active Together, the Police Commissioners Fund and its own resources to install a MUGA on the land in front of the Oasis Centre on Princess Elizabeth Way.
-It is hoped that the facility will open before summer 2017.
+The Partnership has raised funds from Active Together, the Police Commissioners Fund and its own resources to install a MUGA on the land in front of the Oasis Centre.
+See here for details of the opening event.

 Hesters Way Partnership has worked with local community residents and Cheltenham Borough Council Parks Department to regenerate the KGV fields for the benefit of local people.
 We have together via consultation run a variety of improvement projects including;

 - a new cycle path across the park

 - a planting scheme in partnership with the Big Tree Plant

 We are planning to continue the work and fulfil the aims described in the masterplan developed with key stakeholders in 2013; the next addition will be “The Dragon” art piece has planning permission and will be installed in 2019 with an opening event in September.